-The Community Health Center movement began more than 50 years ago with a single clinic in Dorchester, Massachusetts.
-Today, health centers provide quality, affordable health care to more than 25 million people across the United States.
-Wisconsin’s 18 Community Health Centers serve over 300,000 patients annually and employ more than 2,300 individuals.
-We strive to be recognized as leaders in primary health care delivery and aim to develop and maintain bipartisan legislative champions to support both state and federal funding.
+Community Health Centers strive to be recognized as leaders in primary health care delivery, and aim to develop and maintain bipartisan legislative champions to support both state and federal funding.
 Grassroots advocates are critical to ensuring policymakers understand the local impact of health centers in our community.

 Communicating with elected officials is only one part of advocacy.
 Educating our community, soliciting positive media attention and registering people to vote are all essential elements of